 INTRODUCTION FOR NEW USERS

-ITS Research Computing (ITS-RC) provides world-class computing and data infrastructure as well as other technology tools and capabilities to support the research needs of faculty, staff, students, and collaborators.
-Our goal is to provide state-of-the-art environments and services supporting the highest level of multidisciplinary research.
-ITS-RC serves its users primarily through its Linux based compute clusters that allow for higher levels of computing power than a personal computer.
-Compute clusters are different from personal computers as their primary purpose is to work with large amounts of data and/or to do large amounts of computing.
-The two compute clusters that ITS-RC offers are Longleaf and Dogwood.
-Both clusters use SLURM, a Linux based job scheduler, to allocate resources to users for performing computations.
-A job is a user-created script that is submitted to the cluster where it is put in a queue with other jobs as it waits for allocated resources to run.
-Longleaf is built for high throughput computing (HTC) where jobs require a single compute node.
-Dogwood is built for high performance computing (HPC) where multiple nodes and CPUs are used to complete a job.
-Accessing these compute clusters can be done by using a command line interface (CLI) where Linux commands are used.
-Longleaf can also be accessed through Open OnDemand (OOD), which allows users to use a browser to run jobs and access files on Longleaf and provides a more graphical experience for the user.
-On this website you can find resources on how to request access, access, and use ITS-RC's compute clusters.
-If you have any questions, please email research@unc.edu.
+The two compute clusters that ITS-RC offers are Longleaf and Sycamore.
+Both clusters use SLURM, a job scheduler for Linux systems, to allocate resources to users for performing computations.
+A job is a user-created task that is submitted to the cluster, where it is put in a queue with other jobs as it waits for the requested resources to run.
+Longleaf is built for high throughput computing (HTC), where jobs require a single compute node.
+Sycamore is built for high performance computing (HPC), where multiple nodes and CPUs are used to complete a job.
+Accessing these compute clusters can be done by using a command line interface (CLI), where Linux commands are used.
+Longleaf can also be accessed through Open OnDemand (OOD), which provides a browser-based graphical interface for submitting jobs and accessing files.

-Last Update 4/19/2024 7:13:06 PM
+Last Update 3/17/2026 3:56:24 PM